wcj365/wcj365.github.io/README.md

 *whoami = Who am I*

-*whoami is the command to find out the current user on a computer running Unix/Linux or Windows operating system.*
+*whoami is the command to find out the current user on a computer system.*

 ## wcj365?
 * **wcj** = my initials